Azerbaijani SS volunteer formations: Osttürkische Waffen-Verbände der SS

 Apparently, new “volunteers” were integrated because the Osttürkische Waffen-Verbände had increased from 5,000 men in January 1945 to 8,500 men in the period of February–May 1945.
 As Hitler's Reich crumbled, the Waffen-SS gave up all adherence to standards for recruit selection.
 If they could walk and shoot a rifle, they were good enough for the SS.
 At this time, all German military forces were scraping the bottom of the manpower barrel - for example, in January 1945, Heer and Waffen-SS recruiting centres were combined.
 Waffen-SS troops were increasingly transfers from other military branches of the Wehrmacht from paramilitary and labour formations.
 The whole unit arrived in March 1945 in Merate, 30 km north of Milan, northern Italy.
 Assigned to the area's defence, the Osttürkische Waffen-Verbände apparently participated in no larger operation against partisans.
 On 26 April 1945, Hintersatz signed a pact with the local partisan command, according to which the soldiers would remain in the barracks in Merate until the US troops arrived.
 This happened on 30 April 1945, the whole unit went into the 1st Armored Division's hands.

 Kaukasischer Waffen-Verband der SS

 In December 1944, while training in Slovakia, a rumour that the unit was to be transferred to Russian Liberation Army demoralized the soldiers.
 On December 24, 450 men deserted on Christmas Eve, although 300 eventually returned.
 The Azerberjani regiment was removed from the Osttürkische Waffen-Verbände on 30 December 1944, and transferred to Kaukasischer Waffen-Verband der SS.

-Kaukasischer Waffen-Verband der SS, also known as Freiwilligen Brigade Nordkaukasien, began forming with volunteers from the Caucasus region, with the Frewilligen-Stamm-Division as a nucleus.
+Kaukasischer Waffen-Verband der SS, also known as Freiwilligen Brigade Nordkaukasien, began forming with volunteers from the Caucasus region, with the Freiwilligen-Stamm-Division as a nucleus.
 It was transferred from the Neuhammer training camp to Paluzza in northern Italy in Jan.
 1945 and was still forming when it surrendered to British forces at the end of the war.